What we can offer you

 Work experience week

-Each year we welcome 15 GSCE and A-Level students for a week long work experience programme.
+Each year we welcome 15 students, ages between 16-18, for a week long work experience programme.
 This week consists of talks, workshops and an in-depth group research project supervised by professional astronomers in the department.
 The week culminates in the students producing a report and presenting their findings to the rest of the group and invited staff from the ARI.
 There is no charge for this work experience week; all we ask is that the students can easily commute to the ARI office in Liverpool City Centre (146 Brownlow Hill, Liverpool L3 5RF).

 Workshops and talks